← back to runpane.com

 where they're similar

 Both are agent-agnostic — run Claude Code, Codex, Aider, Goose, or any CLI agent.
 Both use git worktrees for isolation.
-Both are open source.
 Both have built-in diff viewers and session persistence.
 Both are Electron apps using xterm.js for terminals.
+The common HN critique of agent managers — "you're just converting typing time into reading time" — applies to both equally.
+The workflow section below addresses this directly.

 the bottom line

-If you're on macOS and want either tool, both work.
+If you're on macOS and want a rich orchestration layer with remote workspaces, automations, and SOC 2 compliance, Superset is a strong choice.
 If you're on Windows or Linux, Pane is the only option with first-class support.
-If you want a keyboard-first workflow with zero extra dependencies and full git control — Pane is built for that.
+If you want a keyboard-first workflow with a simple local path, optional self-hosted remote runtime, full git control, and no lock-in — Pane is built for that.

 frequently asked questions